UWTSD Home - Institutes and Academies - Institute of Education and Humanities - Institute of Education and Humanities Staff - Dr Alexander Scott

 My expertise concentrates on the history of museums and cities – and Liverpool in particular.
-I am also conversant in relevant theoretical concepts and approaches.
-My work draws on theories of memory plus the ideas of thinkers such as Walter Benjamin, Michel Foucault, Tony Bennett, Andreas Huyssen and James Clifford.
-In addition, I have a background in American Studies and Film & Cultural Studies.
+My work draws on theories of memory plus the ideas of thinkers such as Stuart Hall, Walter Benjamin and Michel Foucault.

-Book Review: Before the Windrush: Race Relations in Twentieth-Century Liverpool by John Belchem in The Transactions of the Historic Society of Lancashire and Cheshire (forthcoming)
+- Book Review: Before the Windrush: Race Relations in Twentieth-Century Liverpool by John Belchem in The Transactions of the Historic Society of Lancashire and Cheshire, 164 (2015): 113–115.